Tony Gaskins

 Tony Gaskins is a motivational speaker, author and life coach.
-Having appeared on The Oprah Winfrey Show, The Tyra Banks Show and TBN's 700 Club.
+Having appeared on The Oprah Winfrey Show, The Tyra Banks Show and TBN's The 700 Club.
 He speaks on various topics including business, success and self-development but is most known for his love and relationship advice for young girls which has garnered him a large Facebook, Instagram, and Twitter following.
 In 2011, he made Under30Ceo's Top 50 Most Motivational People on the Web.